fabiokochem/fabiokochem/README.md

 ## Olá!
 Eu sou o Fábio Kochem!

 - 🔭 I’m currently interested in Full-Stack
-- 🥋 I study language as a hobby!
+- 🥋 I study languages as a hobby!
 - Fluent in english
 - Basic/Intermediate in Italian